uviclibraries/html-css/act-1.md

     - We have 2 words in bold, 1 word underlined, and 1 word underlined and in bold.
 Let’s look at what that would look like in HTML, with tags:
     -   `<p>This is <strong>important</strong>.
 This is <strong><ins>very</ins>important.</strong> Thank <ins>you!</ins></p>`
 - Notice where the spaces and full stops are.
 With so many tags, it can be easy to forget to add important content in the right places.
-- Try some more tags that alter HTML text in the following ways:
+- On your `about.html` page, play around with some of the following tags, saving your file(!), and looking at it in your browser as you go:
   - `<strong>` = important
   - `<i>` = italic
   - `<em>` = emphasized